 Bradley Turnwald, PhD

-I am a postdoctoral fellow at Stanford University in the Department of Psychology.
-My research lies at the intersection of social psychology and health.
+I am a postdoctoral research scientist at Stanford University in the Department of Psychology.
 I study the sociocultural forces that shape individuals’ health beliefs and use those insights to inform strategies that encourage healthy behaviors.

 I explore these questions in the context of healthy eating and health risk communication.
 For example, why do many people believe that healthy foods are unappealing, and can we counteract such beliefs to increase healthy choices?
 Does receiving personalized genetic information actually motivate healthy behaviors, and what are the psychological, behavioral, and physiological consequences of learning one’s risk?